MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environments.md

 ### Javascript

 JavaScript helps you to add capabilities such as tab, bot and message extension to your app.
-You can use the JavaScript in the following scenarios.
+You can use the JavaScript in the following scenarios:

 * [Build hello world webpages embedded in Microsoft Teams](../sbs-gs-javascript.yml)
 * [Build hello world chatbot to run simple and repetitive tasks](../sbs-gs-bot.yml)